docker/docs/desktop/hardened-desktop/enhanced-container-isolation/limitations.md

 Windows hosts and access Docker from within (see Docker Desktop's WSL distro integration feature, enabled via the Dashboard's **Settings** > **Resources** > **WSL Integration**).

-### Docker build and buildx has some restrictions
+### Docker Build and Buildx have some restrictions
-With ECI enabled, Docker build `--network=host` and Docker buildx entitlements (`network.host`, `security.insecure`) are not allowed.
+With ECI enabled, Docker build `--network=host` and Docker Buildx entitlements (`network.host`, `security.insecure`) are not allowed.
 Builds that require these won't work properly.